chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 ### Status
 - The next release should be the first one to be declared stable (some breaking changes are still in the work in the area of LINQ).
+Tentative release date: end of april 2017.
 - Support the .NET Standard v1.0 and the PCL profile Profile259.
 - Test coverage is starting to look good (75%).
 The number of functional tests is progressing too.